iq-coryp/documentation-testing/pages/guides/dropship-onboarding-guide.md

 <img src="{{ "/images/product-subscription.jpg" | prepend: site.url }}" alt="product subscription" />

 ### 3.1 Add Products

+{{note}}The new product list in the payload replaces the old product list.
+Any matching old products (determined by vendor sku) will have their slug and version data copied over into the new products.{{end}}

 | Parameter | Value |
 |:----------|:------|